 the proposed examiner or independent chair does not meet the appointment criteria listed in this procedure.

-The School or Faculty postgraduate research degrees committee can agree one of the following outcomes once they have considered the written statement from the student:
+The School or Faculty postgraduate research degrees committee can agree one of the following outcomes once they have considered the written statement from the candidate:

-If the committee agrees that there are reasonable concerns about the appointment of the examiner/independent chair as stated in the written statement from the student, a new examiner/independent chair will be nominated by the Supervisor.
-Only the role contested by the student will be re-nominated.
+If the committee agrees that there are reasonable concerns about the appointment of the examiner/independent chair as stated in the written statement from the candidate, a new examiner/independent chair will be nominated by the Supervisor.
+Only the role contested by the candidate will be re-nominated.
 The other members of the examination committee will remain the same.

-If the committee does not agree with the concerns outlined in the written statement from the student the nominated examinations committee will remain and a date will be set for the viva examination.
-The student can appeal this decision once by submitting their concerns to the PGR Office.
-The Faculty Associate Dean for Postgraduate Research (or their nominee) will reconsider the submitted written statement and a formal decision will be communicated to the student.
+If the committee does not agree with the concerns outlined in the written statement from the PGR the nominated examinations committee will remain and a date will be set for the oral examination.
+The candidate can appeal this decision once by submitting their concerns to the PGR Office.
+The Faculty Associate Dean for Postgraduate Research (or their nominee) will reconsider the submitted written statement and a formal decision will be communicated to the candidate.

-The student should be informed of the outcome of the committee decision as soon as reasonably possible by the PGR Office.
+The candidate should be informed of the outcome of the committee decision as soon as reasonably possible by the PGR Office.

 7. Postgraduate Research Degrees Examiner General Criteria

-Supervisors must refer to the criteria detailed in this policy when nominating examiners.
-There may be occasions when the proposed examiner does not meet all the criteria outlined in the policy; for example, in a specialist subject area where there is only a small pool of experts.
+Supervisors must refer to the criteria detailed in this procedure when nominating examiners.
+There may be occasions when the proposed examiner does not meet all the criteria outlined in the procedure; for example, in a specialist subject area where there is only a small pool of experts.
 In such cases approval to exceptionally appoint the examiner must be sought by the supervisor from the appropriate School or Faculty postgraduate research degrees committee.

 Regular pairings of the same internal and external examiners should be avoided.

+Supervisors should be mindful of the University’s commitment to Equality, Diversity and Inclusion when nominating examination panels.

 8. External Examiner – Appointment Criteria / Restrictions / Regulations